krane/krane/docs/installation.md

 #### Environment Configuration

-The following properties can be set as environment variables when running Krane
+The following properties can be set as environment variables when running Krane.

 | Env                        | Description                                                        | Required | Default        |
 | -------------------------- | ------------------------------------------------------------------ | -------- | -------------- |